-The convertible loan has been recognized as a debt instrument with a contingently conversion option separately accounted for as an embedded conversion option derivative.
+The convertible loan has been recognized as a hybrid financial instrument and accounted for as two separate components: (i) a loan and (ii) an embedded conversion option derivative.

-- (i) The convertible loan debt host instrument's initial fair value is the residual amount of the consideration received, net of attributable costs of £100,000, after separating out the fair value of the embedded conversion option derivative.
+- (i) The convertible loan's initial fair value is the residual amount of the consideration received, net of attributable costs, after separating out the fair value of the embedded conversion option derivative.
 The loan is subsequently measured at its amortized cost in accordance with IFRS 9 Financial Instruments.
-It is presented as a financial liability in the consolidated statement of financial position.
-Management calculates the effective interest rate ("EIR") to consider the potential repayment at redemption date by reference to the face value amount after taking into account the 5% interest rate.
-The calculated effective daily interest rate is up to 28% given the significant value of the embedded conversion option on issuance of the instrument. - (ii) The embedded conversion option derivative was initially measured at fair value and is subsequently remeasured to fair value at each reporting date.
-Under IAS 32 Financial Instruments: Presentation, this derivative could have been classified as a component of equity only if in all cases the contract would be settled by the Group delivering a fixed number of its own equity instruments in exchange for a fixed amount of cash or debt redemption.
+It is presented as a financial liability in the Statement of Financial Position. - (ii) The embedded conversion option derivative was initially measured at fair value and is subsequently remeasured to fair value at each reporting date.
+Under IAS 32 Financial Instruments: Presentation, this derivative could have been classified as a component of equity only if in all cases the contract would be settled by the Company delivering a fixed number of its own equity instruments in exchange for a fixed amount of cash or debt redemption.
 However, the convertible instrument included a conversion feature resulting in settlement in a variable number of shares and consequently, none of the instrument comprises an equity component.
 As a result, the derivative is presented in the statement of financial position as a liability in accordance with IFRS 9 and IAS 32.
-Changes in the fair value (gains or losses) of the derivative at the end of each period are recorded in the consolidated statements of comprehensive loss.
+Changes in the fair value (gains or losses) of the derivative at the end of each period are recorded in the unaudited condensed consolidated statements of comprehensive income/(loss).